MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 ---

-VNet-local endpoint's domain name resolves to the private IP address of an internal load balancer.
-Although this domain name is registered in a public Domain Name System (DNS) zone and is publicly resolvable, its IP address belongs to the subnet's address range and can by default only be reached from inside its virtual network.
+The domain name of the VNet-local endpoint resolves to the private IP address of an internal load balancer.
+Although this domain name is registered in a public Domain Name System (DNS) zone and is publicly resolvable, its IP address belongs to the subnet's address range and can only be reached from inside its virtual network by default.

 The load balancer directs traffic to a SQL Managed Instance gateway.
 Because multiple managed instances can run inside the same cluster, the gateway uses the SQL Managed Instance host name as seen in the connection string to redirect traffic to the correct SQL engine service.